filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 ### Ensuring proofs for the current deadline have been sent

-Before shutting down the miner daemon, verify that no pending operations that could get your miner _[slashed](../slashing.md)_.

-Run `lotus-miner proving info`: If any deadline shows a _block height_ in the past, do not restart.
+Shutting down your miner while there are still pending operations could get your [miner slashed](../slashing.md).
+Check that there are no pending operations by running `lotus-miner proving info`.
+If any deadline shows a _block height_ in the past, do not restart yet.

 In the following example, `Deadline Open` is 454, which is earlier than `Current Epoch` of 500.
 This miner should not be shut down or restarted: